rasor/rasor.github.io/content/2020/Cs-k8s-Core3.md

   frontend:
     image: frontend2
     # Add this
-    container_name: frontend2 # then you can also do `docker rm frontend2`, if needed
+    container_name: frontend2 # then you can attach to this name
     build:
       context: ./cpt2/frontend
       dockerfile: Dockerfile